jaxxstorm/leebriggs.co.uk/_posts/2017-03-28-kubecon-day-1.md

 # BGP Routing in Kubernetes

-This talk confused me, because it basically described [Calico](http://projectcalico.org/) already does, unless I'm missing something?
+This talk confused me, because it basically described what [Calico](http://projectcalico.org/) already does, unless I'm missing something?
 Would love someone to fill in the gaps here.

 # Fluentd Logging Pipelines